MIMUW-RL/worrisome-nn/README.md

 - NOTE/HELP TO WINDOWS USERS, if julia is giving you errors when trying to copy and paste paths, see this post: https://discourse.julialang.org/t/windows-file-path-string-slash-direction-best-way-to-copy-paste/29204

-- Note: the CAP functionality has been implemented to be (mostly) readable rather than fast, with a focus on ensuring that the low-level functions for running integrators and generating the maps G and DG (written F and DF in this code) are fairly general.
-The downside is that there are some type instabilities that are unavoidable without significantly more time investment, and this can make the proofs run slower than they should.
-This is especially the case for anything that communicates with a data file.
-The symbolic controllers are especially problematic, since each row of the csv file requires the controller (and subsequent components) to be recompiled.
-It would be far more efficient (and transparent, in terms of the code) to use pyCall to grab fields out of the pytorch structures directly and then to parameterize the controllers on the julia side.
-We are looking into doing that.

 _Usage Example 1:_ Loading the Large NN, finding and proving all periodic orbits in cartpole swingup model.
 This has been scripted for ease of reproduction.

 - Run the following from the REPL: